Why was the theater located on the upper floors of the Woodward Building?

 No. The theater, two smaller rehearsal/performance venues, and theater-related space occupy about half of the total 65,000 square feet in the project.
-The Woodward Development Corporation (WDC) is committed to financially support local arts, educational, and cultural entities use these spaces.
+The Woodward Development Corporation (WDC) is committed to financially support local arts, educational, and cultural entities using these spaces.

 The other half of the project will provide this financial support.
 That space is being restored/renovated/rebuilt to become attractive income-producing rental spaces.
-With no debt, and not stockholders seeking dividends, WDC believes rental income will be sufficient to maintain the entire facility AND provide the funds to support local arts, educational, and cultural entities using the facility.
+With no debt, and no stockholders seeking dividends, WDC believes rental income will be sufficient to maintain the entire facility AND provide funds to support local arts, educational, and cultural entities using the facility.